BetterToBest/compassionism-simulation/CONTRIBUTING.md

 1. Note the **Random seed** and all parameter values from the exported CSV or JSON
 2. Enter the same seed and parameters in the simulation
-3. Confirm the output matches byte-for-byte
+3. Confirm the output matches

 If results diverge under identical seed + parameters, open a bug report with both exports.
 This should not happen — if it does, it indicates a browser environment difference worth documenting.

-**v3.3 regression baseline:** use seed `42`, Full Integration preset, 20 years.
-Record Median BLEI (days), BLEI Poverty (% Crisis+Precarious), Gini, and Median Wealth as regression metrics.
-Note that v3.3 values will differ from v3.1/v3.2 due to calibration changes (wage diminishing returns, beta(5,2) recession distribution).
+**v3.4 regression baseline:** use seed `42`, Full Integration preset, 20 years.
+Record Median BLEI (days), BLEI Poverty (% Crisis+Precarious), Gini, and Median Wealth. v3.4 produces identical numerical output to v3.3 (no math changes in v3.4).

 ### 4. Model Architecture Feedback

-The BLEI framework (Johnson & Claude, 2026) defines six welfare tiers using days of basic living covered as the unit.
-If you have academic or practitioner expertise in welfare measurement, poverty metrics, or mechanism design and see gaps between the model's architecture and real-world welfare dynamics, open an issue with the prefix `architecture:`.

 Areas currently open for discussion:

+- **automationRisk distribution (v3.4 priority)** — Currently uniform[0.2,1.0].
+Real automation exposure is bimodal: routine-manual workers at high risk, cognitive workers at low risk (Frey & Osborne, 2013; Autor, 2015).
+Contributions implementing occupation-stratified or bimodal distributions would significantly improve High Automation scenario plausibility.
-- **FBS gating** — Octave advancement is currently gated on BLEI > 30 days (Precarious threshold).
+- **FBS gating** — Octave advancement is gated on BLEI > 30 days.
 Is this threshold appropriately set?
-- **EDC baseline** — The extractive drain coefficient currently models rent as the dominant extraction channel.
+- **EDC baseline** — Rent is the dominant extraction channel.
 Does this adequately represent consumer debt, healthcare, and other extraction vectors?
-- **PTF distortion threshold** — The 30% market share distortion threshold is a framework specification.
-What empirical evidence exists for cooperative sector distortion thresholds?
+- **PTF distortion threshold** — 30% market share.
+What empirical evidence exists for cooperative sector concentration limits?
-- **θ synergy coefficient** — Inter-system synergy effects (SZH amplifying PTF, CIP improving CCO quality accuracy) are currently hardcoded.
-Should these be exposed as parameters with empirically derived defaults?
-- **OAT sensitivity** — v3.3 computes one-at-a-time sensitivity from 11 mini-simulations (±20%, seed 7777).
-Contributions implementing Sobol indices or Latin hypercube sampling using the CSV export are especially welcome; see CONTRIBUTING §4 in the Replication Framework.
+- **Sobol/LHC sensitivity** — v3.3+ computes OAT sensitivity from mini-simulations.
+Contributions implementing Sobol indices or Latin hypercube sampling via CSV export are especially welcome.
+- **BLEI external validation** — Phase 4 roadmap: validate against Fed SCF, CPS, ACS, BLS CES, and OECD inequality trajectories.
-- **Participant stratification** — v3.3 tracks CCO participant vs. non-participant welfare separately.
-Contributions testing whether non-participant poverty worsens under specific parameter combinations would strengthen the framework's equity argument.
+- **Participant stratification** — v3.3+ tracks CCO participant vs. non-participant welfare.
+Contributions testing whether non-participant poverty worsens under specific parameter combinations would strengthen the equity argument.

 ### 5. Code Contributions

-The simulation is intentionally a single HTML file with no build tooling — it runs directly from any browser, is easily auditable, and can be archived.
+The simulation is a single HTML file with no build tooling — runs directly from any browser, easily auditable, and archivable.
 Please maintain this constraint.

 **Before submitting a pull request:**

 - Test in Chrome, Firefox, and Safari
-- Ensure the seeded RNG produces identical output before and after your change (use seed `42`, Full Integration preset, 20 years — record the Median BLEI score, BLEI Poverty rate, and Gini as a regression check)
+- Ensure seeded RNG produces identical output before and after (seed `42`, Full Integration, 20 years — record Median BLEI, BLEI Poverty, and Gini as regression metrics)
-- Do not introduce external dependencies beyond the existing Chart.js CDN import
+- Do not introduce external dependencies beyond the existing Chart.js CDN
-- Follow the existing code style: vanilla JS, CSS variables, inline documentation, `CFG` object for all calibration constants
+- Follow existing code style: vanilla JS, CSS variables, inline documentation, `CFG` object for all calibration constants

 **Good first issues:**

 - Add a "Copy parameters as URL" feature so scenarios can be shared as links
-- Add an i-button next to each BLEI tier in the distribution chart that shows its definition
+- Add i-buttons next to BLEI tier labels showing tier definitions inline
-- Add preset descriptions as tooltips on the preset buttons
+- Add preset descriptions as tooltips on preset buttons
-- Extend the validation suite with a fifth check: non-participant poverty rate does not worsen when CCO is enabled
+- Extend the validation suite: fifth check — non-participant poverty does not worsen when CCO is enabled
+- Implement occupation-stratified automationRisk distribution (see architecture discussion above)

 ### 6. Academic Peer Review